oliviergimenez/my_website/content/blog/image-classif/index.md

           metrics = c('accuracy'))
 ```

-We use one-hot encoding with function `to_categorical()`, aka dumming coding in statistics.
+We use one-hot encoding (`to_categorical()` function) aka dummy coding in statistics.

 ```r
 train_label <- to_categorical(train_target)
 test_label <- to_categorical(test_target)
 ```

-Now fit model.
+Now let's fit our model to the training dataset.

 ```r
 fit_covid <- model %>%